AdFabConnect/adfab-gulp-boilerplate/README.md

 Every tasks has a desktop notification when succeeded or failed, with detailed logs.

 Here is a list of current taks available:
-* copy: copy files from your source folder to destination folder
+* `copy`: copy files from your source folder to destination folder
-* concat: copy files from your source folder to destination folder and concat them in a single file
+* `concat`: copy files from your source folder to destination folder and concat them in a single file
-* sass: to compile scss into css file, with autoprefixer, sourcemaps for development, minify for production
+* `sass`: to compile scss into css file, with autoprefixer, sourcemaps for development, minify for production
-* less: as sass, but for less
+* `less`: as sass, but for less
-* sasslint: checks your sass code
+* `sasslint`: checks your sass code
-* lesshint: checks your less code
+* `lesshint`: checks your less code
-* postcss: the same, but for postcss
+* `postcss`: the same, but for postcss
-* [fonticon](https://www.npmjs.com/package/gulp-iconfont): takes all svg files in a folder to create a fonticon and a [css/less/sass](https://www.npmjs.com/package/gulp-iconfont-css) file to be included in your final css
+* `fonticon`: [fonticon](https://www.npmjs.com/package/gulp-iconfont) takes all svg files in a folder to create a fonticon and a [css/less/sass](https://www.npmjs.com/package/gulp-iconfont-css) file to be included in your final css
-* jslibs: concatenates and uglify all your js libs into one single file
+* `jslibs`: concatenates and uglify all your js libs into one single file
-* scripts: parse your js with babelify for es6 compatibility. adds sourcemaps for dev, uglify for production
+* `scripts`: parse your js with babelify for es6 compatibility. adds sourcemaps for dev, uglify for production
-* eslint: checks your js code
+* `eslint`: checks your js code
-* views: minify your html
+* `views`: minify your html
-* [images](https://www.npmjs.com/package/gulp-imagemin): optimizes image weight when copying
+* `images`: [images](https://www.npmjs.com/package/gulp-imagemin) optimizes image weight when copying
-* fonts: juste copy your font files
+* `fonts`: juste copy your font files
-* svgsprite: create a svg sprite from all svg in a folder
+* `svgsprite`: create a SVG sprite from all SVG files in a folder

 ## Gulp usage